gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

         # wait_days specifies how many days to wait after the previous group finished before starting.
         #  default: 0
         wait_days: 0-1
-        # TODO: is this needed?
-In which case a customer would need to set a custom jitter?
-        # jitter_seconds specifies a maximum jitter duration after the start hour.
-        # The agent updater client will pick a random time within this duration to wait to update.
-        #  default: 5
-        jitter_seconds: 0-60
         # canary_count specifies the desired number of canaries to update before any other agents
         # are updated.
         #  default: 5